-Take 3 rounds of LASER Beam Top-Hand Side Toss
+- Take three rounds of Laser Strap Top-Hand Side Toss

-This is your money drill.
-Being a left-hit right-throw guy this will enable you to hit up-in-deep contact zone 500ft straight down the line with backspin.
+- Heavy bat top hand side toss is your money drill, being a left-hit/right-throw player this will enable you to hit up-in-deep contact zone 500ft straight down the line with backspin.

-Swinging the bat with your core, is the only way you can hit the deep/up-and-in pitch pitch location for power against the hardest throwing pitchers.
+- Swinging the bat with your core is the only way you can hit the dominant fastball pitchers

-I use a 34inch Mizuno heavy training bat for this drill, you’re strong so I’d recommend you find a heavier than normal weighted training bat.
-Heavy bat exposes any player who tries to arm the swing.
+- I use a 34inch Mizuno heavy training bat for this drill, you’re strong, so I’d recommend you do the same.
+The heavy bat exposes any player who tries to arm their swing.

-Once your comfortable get your coach to toss you up-and-inside.
+Once your are comfortable get your coach to toss you up-and-inside.

 Mix in some balls up to 3-to-6 inches off the inside edge of home plate.
 Don’t take the pitch, instead try to hit every pitch and try to stay in the pull side alley.
 You’ll surprise yourself with how far inside your can hit when you stay connected.

-This is something you have to see for yourself, once you crush 5-10 up-and-in pitches (hitting the ball with backspin and keeping the ball in fair territory), it will all start to click, then everything progresses quickly.
+This is something you have to see for yourself, once you crush 5-10 up-and-in pitches; hitting the ball with backspin and keeping the ball in fair territory, it will all start to click, and everything else progresses quickly.

-Players with experience are more likely to comprehend my advanced level 2-Swing Technique training, working hand-in-hand with The Laser Strap.
+Players with experience are more likely to comprehend my advanced level Multi-Swing Method, working hand-in-hand with The Laser Strap.

-Long Story Short, the 2-Swing Technique states your contact zone will determine your mechanics.
+Long Story Short, the Multi-Swing Method states your contact zone will determine your mechanics.
 It teaches you to hit all contact zones for power, providing a method to hit for a high batting average while maintaining or improving your home run production.

 I can see you’re a Left-Hit Right-Throw guy (same as me).
-Generally, players who are bottom-hand dominant hitters will have a top-hand release follow through and hit the low ball well, but struggle with up-and-in/deep contact zone (top-hand dominant pitch location).
+Players who are bottom-hand dominant hitters have a top-hand release follow through, hitting the low ball, however, struggle with up-and-in; contact closer to the body

 Most big league teams and coaches train a top-hand dominant swing (most being right-hand right-throw), encouraging players to pre-determine their swing path and look for a mistake pitch up in the zone (90% of the time this is a hanging slider).
 The problem with this technique is sometimes you don’t get a hanging pitch to hit.
 Hence the super high strikeout rate in today’s modern MLB games.

-On the other hand, our 2-Swing Technique trains you to be both; a good top-hand (LASER Blast drills, high ball/deep contact zone) and bottom-hand hitter (LASER Whip drills, low-ball/extended contact zone).
-Providing the skills to hit all pitches and locations for power.
+On the other hand, our Multi-Swing Method trains you to be both; a good top-hand and bottom-hand hitter, providing the skills to hit all pitches and locations for power.